Wessex Gospels

-The Wessex Gospels (also known as the West-Saxon Gospels) refer to a translation of the four gospels of the Christian Bible into a West Saxon dialect of Old English.
-Produced from approximately AD 990 to 1175 in present-day England, this version is the first translation of all four gospels into stand-alone Old English text.
+The Wessex Gospels (also known as the West-Saxon Gospels or Old English Gospels) are a translation of the four gospels of the Christian Bible into a West Saxon dialect of Old English.
+Produced from approximately AD 990 in England, this version has been considered the first translation of all four gospels into stand-alone Old English text.
 Seven manuscript copies survive.
-Its transcribing was supervised by the monk Aelfric of Eynsham.
+Its transcribing was supervised by the monk Ælfric of Eynsham.